2018 Tested Negative - Johnes, CL, Brucellosis & CAE (A Closed Herd)

 We are new to owning and breeding Nigerian Dwarf Goats and are in no means experts or even close to it.
 I have spent considerable time reading and researching the Nigerian Dwarf Goat breed as well as other dairy goat breeds, I've taken courses through Langston University and become certified in both Dairy Goats and Meat Goats.
 (I have enough book knowledge to be dangerous!)

 We are members of the American Dairy Goat Association (ADGA), the American Goat Society (AGS), the Nigerian Dwarf Goat Association (ADGA), and the Michigan Dairy Goat Society (MDGS) which provides access to a lot of sound information that pertains to raising, milking, showing, genetics, and so much more.
 We subscribe to a couple of goat publications, we observe our goats, watch videos and when the opportunity presents itself, we talk with other goat owners.

 We are striving to earn a reputation within the industry as being an honest, knowledgeable, fair-minded breeder of Nigerian Dwarfs who strive to produce healthy, disease-free, quality stock that is of strong milk lines and of which meets show-quality standards.

-At this time, we have a closed herd and do not offer buck services or kids for sale.
+At this time, we have a closed herd and do not offer buck services.

 Our Foundation Herd Sires - These two bucks were tested negative in 2018 for CAE, CL, Johnes, Brucellosis, and TB before they became part of our herd.